benweare/EM_scripts/tomography/README.md

 <img src="https://github.com/benweare/EM_scripts/blob/main/assets/images/full.gif" alt="full" width="200"/> <img src="https://github.com/benweare/EM_scripts/blob/main/assets/images/extract.gif" alt="extract" width="200"/>

-Tomography metadata was collected automatically and saved in CIF format.

-Images were acquired on a JEOL 2100Plus TEM at 200 kV accelerating voltage, with Gatan OneView camera in imaging mode ("I" mode).
+Images were acquired on a JEOL 2100Plus TEM at 200 kV accelerating voltage, with Gatan OneView camera in imaging mode ("I" mode) at 1 frame per second.
 The specimen was rotated 121&deg; in 2&deg; steps over 307 seconds.
 The images were acquired at 4k pixel resolution (pixel size = 0.45284 nm), then binned to 256x256 for cross-correlation.
 The images were aligned afrer acquisiton using cross-correlation in Digital Micrograph (v3.6), then had contrast enhanced and were saved in GIF format using FIJI (Schindelin et al. 2012).
+Extracellular vesicle suspensions (5 μL) were incubated on continuous carbon film coated Cu TEM grids (300 mesh, EM Resolutions) for 1 minute, then excess solution was wicked away with filter paper.
+UA-zero EM negative stain solution (3 μL, Agar Scientific, UK) was dropped onto the TEM grid, and wicked away after 1 minute.
+Grids were then left to dry for at least two hours prior to imaging.

-Thanks to R Pope for making the specimen, and I Cardillo-Zallo for letting me acquire the data.
+Thanks to Rebecca Pope for making the specimen, and Ian Cardillo-Zallo for performing the negative stain.

 ### Step-by-step instructions

 This script is based off of my diffraction tomography project, please see this repo for more useful information about tomography and script useage: [GiveMeED](https://github.com/benweare/GiveMeED)

 - Set microscope stage to eucentric height.
 - Set stage to desired starting angle.
+- Set the frame rate of the Live View to the desired camera exposure.
 - Execute script.
 - Review data: metadata file can be opened using a text editor.
 - Perform image alignment on data stack (e.g. via cross-correlaton).